itzikgb/GitLab-Workshop/content/Lab4/configuration.md

 The script **surge --project ./public --domain <unique-name>.surge.sh** creates a unique domain in Surge.
 You need to make sure you modify the **unique-name** with a unique string so that the domain is available.
 For instance, if you modify **unique-name** with johnsmith, try to open **http://johnsmith.surge.sh** in the browser.
 If you get message **project not found** you can use it, if not try to find another string.
 Once you have a unique domain, replace it in the appropriate place in **deploy to surge** and **teardown surge** jobs you created.
 {{% /notice  %}}

+Commit the change, click Commit.

+Add a commit message.

+Change the default commit option to Commit to master.

+Click Commit.

+Wait a few seconds until you will see in the status bar, below the commit button, the pipeline ID, click on it in order to open the pipeline.

+You can click on each job to check it log. wait until the **deploy to surge** job completes, when it has a green icon.

+Open in the browser the domain you earlier defined in the **deploy** job, and see your deployed website.